 When one asset is down, another may be up, providing a cushion against volatility.
 By selecting a mix of assets that suit your risk tolerance and financial goals, you can achieve a balanced portfolio.

-Tip: Consider mixing up your investments with stocks, bonds, and cash, and vary the types of stocks and bonds you hold.
-This way, if one investment drops in value, others may compensate and help protect your overall portfolio from significant losses.
+Tip: Mix up your investments – this way, if one investment drops in value, others may compensate and help prevent significant losses.

-One easy way to achieve diversification is by investing in index funds and ETFs.
+One easy way to achieve diversification is by investing in index funds and exchange-traded funds (ETFs) [Glossary: a type of investment that combines the diversification of a mutual fund with the flexibility of a stock, allowing investors to gain exposure to a basket of assets in a single trade].
 These low-cost funds offer exposure to a wide range of stocks and bonds in a single security.

 Achieving diversification with capital allocation

 A diversified portfolio is built on the principle of capital allocation.
-It allows you to spread your investments to different asset classes, based on factors such as risk tolerance, market conditions, and investment objectives.
+It allows you to spread your investments across different asset classes, based on factors such as risk tolerance, market conditions and investment objectives.

 Your investment portfolio can include assets such as: